CIS565-Fall-2023/Project4-CUDA-Denoiser/README.md

 #### How effective/ineffective is this method with different material types

 The method is very effective for diffuse and specular materials, but less effective for glass materials.
-The refraction material generates extremely light dot noise that is hard to be blured by the filter.
+The refraction material generates extremely light dot noise that is hard to be blurred by the filter.

 | | Diffuse | Perfect Specular | Specular + Refraction (Glass) |
 |---|---|---|---|